faheemmalik11/faheemmalik11/README.md

 ### *PROJECTS*

-#### REAL ESTATE MANAGEMENT PLATFORM
+#### REAL ESTATE NETWORK PLATFORM
-Property management dashboard with tenant portals and agent workflows for streamlined real estate operations.
+Property and tenant portal with agent workflows for streamlined real estate operations.

 - Leveraged React.js, Next.js, and TypeScript to develop scalable components for property management, resulting in improved user experience and 40% increased operational efficiency.
 - Implemented secure payment processing with Stripe integration and real-time notifications using WebSocket connections.